-SPSS will allow you to have only one data file open at any one time.
-You can, however, change data files during an SPSS session.
-Although it might seem strange, you don't close one data file and then open another.
-If you try to, SPSS just closes the whole program down.
-Instead, you ask SPSS to open a second file and it automatically closes the first one.
-If you have made any changes to the first file, SPSS will ask if you would like to save the file before closing.
-If you don't save it, you will lose any data you may have entered and any recoding or computing of new variables you may have done since the file was opened.
+In SPSS Version 15, you are allowed to have more than one data file open at any one time.
+This can be useful, but also potentially confusing.
+You must keep at least one data file open at all times.
+If you close a data file, SPSS will ask if you would like to save the file before closing.
+If you don't save it, you will lose any data you may have entered and any recoding or computing of new variables that you may have done since the file was opened.